-Topic Answer Summary Employment Discrimination YES Nebraska law prohibits employment discrimination based on Race, color, religion, sex, disability, marital status, national origin, age 40 and above, pregnancy, childbirth, and related medical conditions.
+Topic Answer Summary Nebraska law prohibits employment discrimination based on Race, color, religion, sex, disability, marital status, national origin, age 40 and above, pregnancy, childbirth, and related medical conditions.
 Applies to employers with 15 or more employees.
 For the purposes of age discrimination, covers employers with 20 or more employees.
-More information.
-Employment discrimination means bias in hiring (including during interviews), promotion, job assignments, firing, pay, and other terms of employment.
+More information .
+Nebraska law prohibits all employers from discriminating against individuals having or suspected of having an HIV infection or AIDS.
+Nebraska law prohibits employers with one or more employees from discriminating against applicants because of genetic information unrelated to the ability to perform the duties of a particular job or position.
+Employment Discrimination YES Employment discrimination means bias in hiring (including during interviews), promotion, job assignments, firing, pay, and other terms of employment.
 Employers cannot pay men and women different wages for comparable work on jobs that have virtually the same requirements in terms of skills, effort, and responsibility.
 Wage differences based on seniority, merit, quantity or quality of production or other factors other than sex are permitted.
 It is illegal to retaliate against employees for filing or otherwise aiding with a complaint.
 In 2019, the legislature made amendments to prohibit discrimination against employees for communicating about employee wages, benefits, or other compensation.
 See R.R.S.
 Neb. § 48-1114.

-Harassment / Sexual Harassment YES Nebraska employment discrimination law also prohibits harassment based on the protected classes described above (i.e. race, color, religion, sex, etc.).
+Harassment / Sexual Harassment /ES Nebraska employment discrimination law also prohibits harassment based on the protected classes described above (i.e. race, color, religion, sex, etc.).
 Sexual harassment is included in that definition.
 Sexual harassment is unwelcome conduct.
 It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
-Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it.
-Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
-Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right."
-The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: • Engaging in such conduct is made an implicit or explicit term or condition of employment.
+Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it. • Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
+Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right." • The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
 Example: One worker experiences repeated advances from another asking her for dates or "just to go out for drinks after work."
 The worker says she isn't interested, but the co-worker won't take 'no' for an answer.
 It is illegal to retaliate against employees for filing or otherwise aiding with a complaint.
-Forced Labor YES Human trafficking is illegal in Nebraska.
+Forced Labor Y /ES Human trafficking is illegal in Nebraska.
 Trafficking for labor means: recruiting, harboring, transporting, provisioning, or obtaining of a person by any means for subjection to forced labor, forced services, debt bondage, or slavery.
 More details.
 Employers should ensure they are carefully following all visa requirements or work agreements to avoid any inadvertent violations.